-Westminster Abbey dates back to the 11th Century.
-Every English Monarch since William the Conqueror (on Christmas Day 1066) has had their Coronations here, including Queen Elizabeth II in 1953.
+Westminster Abbey dates back to the 11th century.
+Every English Monarch since William the Conqueror (on Christmas Day 1066) had their Coronations here, including Queen Elizabeth II in 1953.

-In 1997, Westminster Abbey was the site of Princess Diana’s funeral, watched live on television by millions of people around the world; as was Britain’s Queen Mum’s funeral in the Spring of 2002.
+In 1997, Westminster Abbey was the site of Princess Diana’s funeral.
+It was watched live on television by millions of people around the world – as was Britain’s Queen Mum’s funeral in the Spring of 2002.

 The Coronation Chair

-History buffs won’t want to miss seeing the Abbey’s Coronation Chair in St. George’s Chapel (located near the Tomb of Henry V).
-It’s one of the most famous pieces of furniture in the world.
+History buffs won’t want to miss seeing the Abbey’s Coronation Chair in St. George’s Chapel, located near the Tomb of Henry V. It’s one of the world’s most famous pieces of furniture.